Keep kids busy on long road trips, so your driving will be less stressful.

 Are you planning a long road trip with the kids this summer?
 Not sure about you, but I consider 6 hours or more a long road trip – and we’ve taken plenty.
 For your next road trip, consider these 15 ways to keep kids busy on long road trips.
 Your sanity will thank you!

 My family has been on many long road trips from Texas to New Mexico, Colorado, and Oklahoma.
-We usually go to at least one of these states every year – sometimes all three.
+We usually go to at least one of these states annually – sometimes all three.
 My son has a pretty much grown-up (all 11 years) traveling by car to these states.

-He and his dad just got home from a road trip to Raton, NM, then over to Chama, NM via Taos, and then home.
-He would send me pictures of our son, and he seems always busy doing something.
+He and his dad just got home from a road trip to Raton and Chama, NM, via Taos, and then home.
+He would send me pictures of our son, who always seemed busy doing something.
 He was a little bored with no electronics on this trip, but he kept busy reading, playing road trip games with his dad, and doing word search puzzles.
-This kid hardly ever sleeps on when we take road trips, not even when he was younger.
-So, we have to keep him busy while driving, or else our journey will not be fun.
+This kid hardly sleeps when we take road trips, not even when he was younger.
+So, we must keep him busy while driving, or our journey will not be fun.

 Keep your kids unplugged and do some of these suggested road trip activities so you won’t go insane.

 Related: Top 3 Ways to Stay Healthy on the Road